 Standard inspections are conducted to review operator compliance with the pipeline safety regulations originally put in place in the early 1970s.
 Both gas and hazardous liquid pipeline safety regulations include minimum requirements for an operator to safely operate and maintain its pipeline systems.
 Inspectors review the operator’s documented processes, procedures and records, they observe operator employees performing work in accordance with the operators processes and procedures, and check operating records to ensure the operator’s pipeline systems are operated at or below the maximum parameters allowed by regulations.
 They also examine the operator’s emergency procedures to determine if the operator is prepared to respond promptly and effectively if an abnormal condition or pipeline failure occurs.

 Operator Qualification (OQ) Inspections

 In 2001, pipeline safety regulations were revised to require pipeline operators to document the training and qualifications of their employees.
 Operators are required to prepare a written operator qualification program that identifies employee positions that perform safety-sensitive operation or maintenance tasks.
-Employees in these positions must be trained and tested to ensure they have the necessary knowledge, skills and abilities to perform each task, as well as to recognize and react to emergencies that may arise while performing those tasks.
+Employees in these positions must be trained and tested to ensure they have the necessary knowledge, skills and abilities to perform each task, as well as to recognize and react to abnormal operating conditions that may arise while performing those tasks.

 Integrity Management (IM) Inspections